pravega/pravega/documentation/src/docs/auth/client-auth.md

 1. User explicitly provides a credential object through the API.
 This results in overriding the other settings.
 2. System properties: System properties are defined in the format: `pravega.client.auth.*`
 3. Environment variables: Environment variables are defined in the format: `pravega_client_auth_*`
-4. In case of option 2 and 3, the caller decides on whether the class needs to be loaded dynamically by setting property `pravega.client.auth.loadDynamic` to true.
+4. In case of option 2 and 3, the caller decides on whether, the class needs to be loaded dynamically by setting property `pravega.client.auth.loadDynamic` to true.

 # `REST` Client _auth_ Interface
 The `REST` client in order to access the Pravega API uses the similar approach as mentioned in the above sections.
 The custom _auth_ parameters are sent as the part of the `Authorization` HTTP header.

-The REST server implementation on Pravega Controller extracts these headers, passes it to valid auth plugin implementation and then resumes with the call if the authentication and authorization matches the intended access pattern.
+The `REST` server implementation on Pravega **Controller** extracts these headers and passes it to the valid _auth_ plugin implementation.It then resumes, if the authentication and authorization matches the intended access pattern.